sivasamyk/logtrail/README.md

  - Live tail
  - Filter aggregated logs by hosts and program
  - Quickly seek to logs based on time
- - Supports all logs shipped in syslog format

 Installation
 ------------